k8up-io/k8up/README.md

 Just create a `schedule` and a `credentials` object in the namespace you’d like to backup.
 It’s that easy.
 K8up takes care of the rest.
 It also provides a Prometheus endpoint for monitoring.

+K8up is production ready.
+It is used in production deployments since 2019.

 ## Documentation

 The documentation is written in AsciiDoc and published with Antora to [k8up.io](https://k8up.io/).